Kentucky Colonels: Overview and background

-The celebration of the 1975 season ended when John Y. Brown, Jr. dealt Dan Issel to the ABA's new Baltimore Claws franchise (which folded after a few preseason exhibition games, never taking the floor in the regular season) for financial reasons.
+The celebration of the 1975 season ended when Brown Jr. dealt Issel to the ABA's new Baltimore Claws franchise (which folded after a few preseason exhibition games, never taking the floor in the regular season) for financial reasons.
 They acquired all-star Caldwell Jones to replace him, but he never gelled with the team.
 Jones was dealt mid-season for young Maurice Lucas.
-Hubie managed to make the team competitive, but they lost in the postseason to the Denver Nuggets in 7 games.
+On the eve of the postseason, Ellie Brown announced on April 6, 1975, that the team would be sold for $1.5 million to a local syndicate headed by J. Bruce Miller, a Louisville attorney, provided that he would raise $500,000 by June 15 and also assume a five-year debt of $1 million.
+The Browns were reported to have lost $500,000 in operating the team in the championship 1974–75 season.
+The Colonels won the first round series against Indiana and reached the league semifinal against the regular season leader Denver Nuggets, even forcing a Game 7 after winning Game 6 in double-overtime.
+Denver won Game 7 in what ended up being the last game of the franchise.

-Kentucky was one of the league's strongest teams both on and off the court.
+Kentucky was one of the league's strongest teams, both on and off the court.
 It boasted a talented roster and had one of its best fan bases.
-However, during merger talks with the NBA, the older league’s Chicago Bulls objected to the Colonels being part of the merger.
-They owned the NBA rights to Artis Gilmore, and desperately wanted him on their roster.
-As a result, John Y. Brown, Jr. was forced to fold the Colonels.
+However, during merger talks with the NBA, the older league's Chicago Bulls objected to the Colonels being part of the merger.
+They owned the NBA rights to Artis Gilmore, and desperately wanted him on their roster, even at the expense of accepting the geographically much closer Pacers in their place.
+As a result, Brown Jr. was forced to fold the Colonels.
 Brown would indeed get an NBA franchise: he purchased the Buffalo Braves in 1976, then traded it for the Boston Celtics two years later.

 Colonels players were distributed to other teams in a dispersal draft, with Gilmore going to Chicago.
 Maurice Lucas went on to be an all-star for the Portland Trail Blazers and Louie Dampier, who ended up being the all-time leader in points and assists, ended his career as a sixth man for the San Antonio Spurs.
 Coach Hubie Brown went on to coach the Atlanta Hawks for five seasons after the merger before being fired.

 The Colonels won 448 games in the ABA, more than any other team or franchise.
-The Colonels' overall regular season record was 448–296; their .602 winning percentage is better than that of any ABA franchise except for the Minnesota Muskies who only played one season.
-(If the Utah Stars' statistics are counted on their own, excluding their seasons as the Anaheim Amigos and the Los Angeles Stars, that team's winning percentage, .608, is slightly better than the Colonels'.)
+The Colonels' overall regular season record was 448–296; their .602 winning percentage is better than that of any ABA franchise except for the Minnesota Muskies, who only played one season.
+(If the Utah Stars' statistics are counted on their own, excluding their seasons as the Anaheim Amigos and the Los Angeles Stars, that team's winning percentage, .608, is slightly better than the Colonels'.
+The Colonels' winning percentage during the Utah Stars ABA existence was 65%.)

 The Colonels' playoff record was 55–46 (.545).
 Only the Indiana Pacers won more ABA playoff games (69).